koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

   - Packet Switching: Transmissions are delayed. _Gets slow_

 ### Buffer
-- A buffer is a queue whose function is to smooth out bursts: A line in a coffee shop is a buffer
+- A buffer is a queue whose function is to smooth out bursts
+  - A line in a coffee shop is a buffer
 - A buffer will only function correctly when it is routinely zeroed out
 - We think we are always connected, actually we are always buffered
-- The feeling that one needs to look at everything on the Internet, read all possible books, watch all shows is called _buffer-bloat_
+- Buffer-bloat: The feeling that one feels like they need to
+  - Look at everything on the Internet
+  - Read all possible books
+  - Watch all shows
 - Lack of idleness is the primary feature for buffers: works for machines, not for us
 - Vacation email auto-responders tell senders to expect latency, that their mails are _buffered_.
-A better way maybe _Tail Drop_: Informing no messages will be received for a while
+  - A better way maybe _Tail Drop_: Informing no messages will be accepted for a while

 ## Game Theory
 - Just because equilibrium is stable, it does not mean it is good